East Coast

 Peapack and Somerset County, New Jersey

-Since taking up duties in the I/Net group in the spring of 2001, I've had the opportunity to travel to New Jersey and New York City on occasion.
+Since taking up duties in the I/Net group in the spring of 2001, I had the opportunity to travel to New Jersey and New York City on occasion.
 My first trip to Pharmacia's Peapack N.J. corporate headquarters was to serve on a team chartered to identify collaboration goals and tools.
 Subsequent trips included participation in Career Path planning for IT workers and training for Vignette web content management.

 Peapack is about 30 miles west of Newark Airport, well outside of the urban hustle and bustle of Manhattan and Newark.
 From the windows of the Headquarters buildings, one can see that the hillsides are dotted with farms and pastures.
 The spires of the chapels in the nearby town of Peapack are the only structures that break the horizon.
 The HQ buildings, acquired from an insurance agency, are laid out in an arrangement very much like a college campus.